HRIS RFP guide: How to find the right human resources software

 “Look for features that will reinforce your security (and therefore the security of your data) such as role-based access control, secure mobile login, and regular backup of data.
 What’s more, look for vendor apps that allow you to lock, delete or otherwise control any company information that might end up on an employee’s personal device — very useful when they leave their smartphone on the train!” — HRMS World

 Use this as an opportunity to transform your current processes

 “Few moments are as opportune to revisit business processes as your implementation of a human resource management system (HRMS).
 Unfortunately, many companies miss the chance to tap into the exponential power this chance can bring.
 In fact, one of the greatest mistakes that organizations make is to just automate a bad or inefficient process without any regard to the long-term effect.” — HRlab

-“If you already know who you’re going to select, RFP360 probably isn’t the tool for you.
-But if you actually want to make an informed and objective decision, you need something to help you analyze vendors from a quantitative perspective,” said Kelly Ellis, director of administration and operational excellence at Piper Jordan.
-“RFP360 is the right choice.”
+“If you already know [which vendor] you’re going to select, RFP360 probably isn’t the tool for you.
+But if you actually want to make an informed and objective decision, you need something to help you analyze vendors from a quantitative perspective.
+RFP360 is the right choice” — Kelly Ellis, director of administration and operational excellence at Piper Jordan.

 Originally published February 2019 — Updated July 2022